UVLT River Access, Picnic Areas, and Campsites

 We also ensure public access to a small picnic area off of the Mascoma River near Hardy Road in Enfield, which is only accessible from the river and which is managed by the Enfield Conservation Commission.
 A sign on the river welcomes boaters to the spot.

-You can find an overview of our Connecticut River campsites and boat launches on the map below.
 For information about a specific site, scroll down and toggle the site name: a description and information will drop down from a menu.

 Knoxland Farm Cartop Boat Launch – Newbury, VT – River Mile 260